 3. La Taqueria

-This was a little hole in the wall our neighbors told us about.
-We’re so glad they did because otherwise we would have walked right by it.
+This was a little hole in the wall.
+If we didn’t know it was there, we probably would have walked right past it.

 Kalen and I each ordered a bunch of tacos, and all were delicious.